 On May 15, 1982, Flintkote stopped manufacturing products that contained asbestos.
-By May 15, 1984, Flintkote no longer distributed products that contained asbestos.
+Two years later, the company no longer distributed asbestos-containing products.

 Flintkote sold its construction, stone and cement manufacturing plants in 1987 to secure more money to pay asbestos-related claims.
-Because of the number of asbestos-related lawsuits against Flintkote and partner company Flintkote Mines, the companies filed for Chapter 11 bankruptcy in 2004.
+Because of the number of asbestos-related lawsuits against Flintkote and partner company Flintkote Mines, the companies filed for Chapter 11 bankruptcy on May 1, 2004.

 In its bankruptcy filing, Flintkote listed $160 million in assets and $70 million in asbestos legal liabilities.
 The company had already paid $630 million for more than 350,000 lawsuits and 155,000 cases were pending.